Distributed Machine Learning in D2D-Enabled Heterogeneous Networks: Architectures, Performance, and Open Challenges: Architectures

 \textbf{Model transmission and aggregation at clients:} Each client first evaluates the wireless channel quality and transmission capacity, to determine the number of segments that can be transmitted successfully.
 Any specific segments for transmission can be randomly chosen or specified by the receiver, while different clients can transmit the same segments.
 Specifically, for D2D clients, suppose that each client can communicate with its neighboring clients within one hop, it will send/receive at least one segment to/from each neighbor.
 Two paradigms associated with model transmission and model aggregation are applied for D2D clients and cellular clients, respectively, as given in Fig. \ref{fig2}(a).
 On the right side, cellular clients can transmit model segments to the edge server in parallel, for example, client 1 sends segment 1 to the edge server while client 2 sends segments 2 and 3.
 On the left side of Fig. \ref{fig2}(a), D2D clients transmit model segments to their neighboring clients sequentially in a decentralized manner, while the last D2D client can send the aggregated model to the edge server.
 Specifically, edge servers or D2D clients proceed with segment-wise model aggregation, where the model segments are aggregated individually.
 For example, edge servers aggregate segment 1 of $W_{E,B}$ by averaging all the received segments 1.

-\textbf{Horizontal/Vertical model aggregation at edge servers:} Vertical aggregation and horizontal aggregation are considered in HSFL to improve communication efficiency.
+\textbf{Horizontal/Vertical model aggregation at edge servers:} Both vertical aggregation and horizontal aggregation are considered in HSFL to improve communication efficiency.
 For vertical model aggregation, the model transmission and aggregation can be repeated for multiple rounds to obtain multiple model replicas, which thus reduces the communication cost between edge servers and main server\cite{FogLearning}.
 Then, the model will be transmitted to the main server for a wide-range global aggregation.
-Horizontal aggregation between edge servers can be regarded as a special D2D communication process from the edge server level, which can further reduce the total model size transmitted to the main server and thus alleviate communication costs.
-Moreover, horizontal aggregation can be used for model parameter sharing, which greatly accelerates local model training; while mitigating the influence of non-IID data distributions among clients.
+Horizontal aggregation among edge servers can be seen as a unique form of D2D communication at the edge server level.
+This approach effectively diminishes the overall model size transmitted to the main server, thereby reducing communication costs.
+Additionally, horizontal aggregation facilitates model parameter sharing, resulting in a significant acceleration of local model training and the mitigation of the impact of non-IID data distributions among clients.